A GUIDE TO HOMESCHOOLING AND STEM

 Flexibility

 This is a major reason why some families choose to homeschool.
-Homeschooling allows the home instructor or parent to have choice in curriculum.
-This allows freedom on how and what to teach.There is now the opportunity to take vacations in the off-season, adjust the months that are spent homeschooling.
-Appointments don’t require special notice to a school, and children can learn at a time of day that works best for them.
+Homeschooling allows the home instructor or parent to have a choice in curriculum.
+This allows freedom on how and what to teach.
+There is now the opportunity to take vacations in the off-season and adjust the months spent homeschooling.
+Appointments don’t require special notice to a school, and children can learn at the time that works best for them.

 Effective Learning

 It’s not a secret that classrooms in public schools have been at maximum capacity, with up to 30 children at one time.
 These packed classrooms are filled with a million different distractions.
 With homeschooling, there is the complete ability to move through material quickly or slowly, as needed.
-Overall quality of education increases when a child can learn in a one-to-one environment.
+Overall, the quality of education increases when a child can learn in a one-to-one environment.

 Relationship and Independence Building